 - Terrain: Dirt, gravel, grass trails.
 A bit of road.

-- Time of year: We did this during early summer
+- Time of year: We did this walk from Kimmeridge during early summer.

 - Tips: Sunscreen, sunscreen, sunscreen.
 I was OK.
 Ollie was not…I did warn him.

-Map for the circular coastal walk from Kimmeridge Bay to Kingston, Dorset
+Map for the circular walk from Kimmeridge Bay to Kingston

-A guide to the circular coastal walk from Kimmeridge Bay to Kingston, Dorset
+Route description for the walk from Kimmeridge Bay to Kingston

-The car park is quite large and there are different ones.
+The car park at Kimmeridge Bay is quite large, and there are different ones.
 Wherever you are though, you should see a big hill to the left with a tower on top.
 This is Clavell Tower.
 You need to head towards that.

 Walk up to Clavell Tower

-Starting from the car park, if you head to the toilet block, there is path leading to the coastline.
+Starting from the car park, if you head in the direction of the tower on the hill, you should reach the toilet block, where there is path leading to the coastline.
 You should see a signpost pointing to Chapman’s pool, then a bit further along this path are the steps.

 This was the first of many hills for the day….It was not the hardest one.
 It was a warm up.